AndrewLim1990/AndrewLim1990.github.io/_posts/2017-01-21-simple-movie-recommender.md

 Can we make the errors associated with each user smaller?
-Perhaps we can adjust our users $\beta$ preferences such that we achieve a smaller error.
-Alternatively, we can adjust our movie's $x$ "genre-score" to achieve less error.
+Perhaps we can adjust our users `beta` preferences such that we achieve a smaller error.
+Alternatively, we can adjust our movie's `x` "genre-score" to achieve less error.
 Turns out we can do both simultaneously!
-Now, our new goal is to choose the value of $\beta$ and $x$ such that we achieve the lowest possible error.
+Now, our new goal is to choose the value of `beta` and `x` such that we achieve the lowest possible error.
 This is a minimization problem.
 For the sake of clarity and brevity, I will skip over a lot of the mathematically dense theory and focus more on implementation.

 First, we need a way of calculating the error: